Mongolia closes border, China extends holiday to fight virus

 “To get the epidemic under control in Wuhan and the good health of people in Wuhan will be good news for the whole country,” Li told the crowd.

 Elsewhere, the Potala Palace in Lhasa, the Tibetan capital, closed indefinitely to tourists on Monday.
-The former imperial palace in Beijing closed Friday until further notice and other major tourist sites also have shut down, including two of Hong Kong’s most popular tourist attractions, Hong Kong Disneyland and Ocean Park.
+The former imperial palace in Beijing closed Friday and other major tourist sites also have shut down, including two of Hong Kong’s most popular tourist attractions, Hong Kong Disneyland and Ocean Park.

 The disruption to industry and consumer spending threaten to depress Chinese economic growth that Beijing is struggling to shore up after it sank to a multi-decade low of 6.1% last year.
-That could spread shockwaves to other Asian economies that rely on China as a source of tourists and export markets.
+That could spread shock waves to other Asian economies that rely on China as a source of tourists and export markets.

-Chinese regulators called on banks and insurers Monday to support to people and companies affected by the outbreak.
-The biggest impact will be on travel, hotels and restaurants but Chinese retail spending, factory output and investment also would suffer if the outbreak and quarantines last, forecasters say.

-The outbreak is a “notable downside risk” to growth, though it “could potentially be a high impact but short-lived event,” said Tommy Wu and Priyanka Kishore of Oxford Economics in a report.
+The outbreak is a “notable downside risk” to growth, though it could potentially be a “high impact but short-lived event,” said Tommy Wu and Priyanka Kishore of Oxford Economics in a report.

-They pointed to the example of the 2002-2003 SARS outbreak, when economic activity plunged but recovered relatively quickly.
-The impact should be “less severe” than SARS because of faster official reaction and “increased transparency,” they said.
+They pointed to the 2002-2003 SARS outbreak, when economic activity plunged but recovered relatively quickly.
+The impact should be less severe than SARS because of faster official reaction and “increased transparency,” they said.

-Abroad, economies including Hong Kong, Thailand, Vietnam, Singapore and Philippines with big tourism industries that rely on Chinese travelers “seem most at risk,” said Wu and Kishore.
+Abroad, economies including Hong Kong, Thailand, Vietnam, Singapore and the Philippines with big tourism industries that rely on Chinese travelers “seem most at risk,” said Wu and Kishore.

-The U.S. Consulate in Wuhan, said it was arranging to evacuate its diplomats and some American citizens on Tuesday.
+The U.S. Consulate in Wuhan, said it was arranging to evacuate its diplomats and some American citizens on Wednesday.
 The French government said it would fly its citizens in Wuhan to France and quarantine them there.
-Japan also was preparing to fly its citizens out of Wuhan.
+Japan also was preparing to fly its citizens out of Wuhan, and Germany was considering evacuating its estimated 90 citizens in Wuhan.

-French automaker PSA Peugeot Citroen, which has a factory in Wuhan, said it was moving foreign employees and their families by bus to be quarantined in another city.

-German Foreign Minister Heiko Maas said his government is considering evacuating its estimated 90 citizens in Wuhan.
+On Monday U.S. health officials expanded their online advisory to recommend avoiding non-essential travel to any part of China, rather than just Wuhan and other areas most affected by the outbreak.

-T he National Health Commission said 2,744 cases in mainland China were confirmed by midnight Sunday.
-The youngest patient is a 9-month-old girl in Beijing.
+The National Health Commission said 2,744 cases in mainland China were confirmed by midnight Sunday.
+The youngest is a 9-month-old girl in Beijing.

-China’s health minister, Ma Xiaowei, said the country was entering a “crucial stage” as “it seems like the ability of the virus to spread is getting stronger.”
+China’s health minister, Ma Xiaowei, warned Sunday that the country was entering a “crucial stage” as “it seems like the ability of the virus to spread is getting stronger.”

-President Xi Jinping has called the outbreak a grave situation and said the government was stepping restrictions on travel and public gatherings while rushing medical staff and supplies to Wuhan.

 The epidemic has revived memories of the SARS outbreak that originated in China and killed nearly 800 people.
 Then, Chinese authorities were criticized for reacting slowly and failing to disclose information.
 The government has responded more aggressively to the latest outbreak.